Use sphinx + read the doc for documentation?

 Also. so far no one had the time to do the actual migration or even start looking if there is some software that could preserve the history while doing the migration.

-RE: Use sphinx + read the doc for documentation? - Added by dl lud 9 days ago
+RE: Use sphinx + read the doc for documentation? - Added by dl lud over 1 year ago

 I and _I3^ RELATIVISM just found out that git-mediawiki is already available on Parabola, albeit through a different name.